wmbusmeters/wmbusmeters/README.md

 To run manually, first make sure the daemon is stopped `sudo systemctl stop wmbusmeters` if this hangs, then do `sudo killall -9 wmbusmetersd` and/or `sudo killall -9 wmbusmeters`.

-## How to receive telegrams over longer distances

-I only have personal experience of the im871a,amb8465 and an rtlsdr compatible dongle.
-The commercial dongles (im871a,amb8464) receive well despite having tiny antennas inside the dongle.
-However the reception range is limited by walls and you must definitely get quite close to the meter if it is mounted underground in a concrete tube.

-The rtlsdr/rtl-wmbus solution seems to work for a lot of users, but it does use more cpu-power since it decodes the radio traffic in software.
-Range seems to be similar to the other dongles, despite the antenna being much larger.

-At least one professional collector use the same commercial dongles, but the versions with an external antenna connector, into which they attach a radio amplifier for the proper frequency, and then a larger antennna.
-This makes it possible to receive telegrams from meters underground and over larger distances.

 ## Non-standard baud rate set for AMB8465 USB stick